-At Cadishead Primary , from Y1, our pupils follow the National Curriculum.
+At Cadishead Primary , from Y1, our pupils follow the National Curriculum and the Salford agreed syllabus for Religious Education..

-This clearly sets out the objectives to be taught throughout Key Stage One (Yrs 1 & 2) and Key Stage Two (Yrs 3, 4, 5 & 6).
+These clearly set out the objectives to be taught throughout Key Stage One (Yrs 1 & 2) and Key Stage Two (Yrs 3, 4, 5 & 6).
 Prior to that, the children follow the Early Years Foundation Stage Curriculum in our Nursery and Reception classes.

 Each phase of school has a Learning Promise in which the skills that will be developed and experiences the each child will be offered are detailed.
 Please click on the links to each year group and the links to the Learning promises to read in more detail what your children will learn about and when.